bmfrosty/SimpleBX/README.md

 9. Sleep
 10. Ventriloquism

-See the Link in the header for a list of all spells.
-We drop two in SimpleBX because Arcane Casters (Magic Users) deal with Read Magic and Detect Magic as Skill Checks.
+See the Link in the header for a list of all spells.<br/>

-Read Magic:

-Roll a d6 modified by intelligence with a *ST* of 4.

-Detect Magic:

-Roll a d6 with a DC that becomes easier with level.
+Read Magic is now an Intelligence Ability Check.<br/>
+Detect Magic is now a Skill Check.<br/>

 #### Learning Spells